hoanghonghuy/termi-cli/docs/ADVANCED.md

 ### Diagnostics & mini-agent

-`termi --diagnostics` sẽ hiển thị rõ provider "⚫ Ollama" (local) hoặc "⚫☁️ Ollama Cloud" và liệt kê các cảnh báo mini-agent (nếu rule/tool không hợp lệ).
+`termi --diagnostics` explicitly shows whether the provider is "⚫ Ollama" (local) or "⚫☁️ Ollama Cloud" and lists mini‑agent warnings (if rules or tools are misconfigured).

-### Khi nào dùng Cloud?
+### When to use Cloud?

-- Bạn muốn chạy những model lớn (như `qwen3-coder:480b-cloud`) mà máy local không đủ tài nguyên.
+- You want to run very large models (such as `qwen3-coder:480b-cloud`) that are impractical to host locally.
-- Cần sẵn sàng ngay không phải tự pull model.
+- You need models to be immediately available without pulling them to your machine.

-Nhược điểm: cần internet và phụ thuộc quota tài khoản Ollama Cloud.
+The main downside is that Ollama Cloud requires internet access and depends on your Ollama Cloud account quota.